Zoom-Coding/ILAManagementPro/README.md

 # ILAManagementPro
-Repository for development of ILA Winforms to Webforms
+Repository for development of ILA Winforms to Webforms (Project Dissolved)